Katsarski/northern_tech_git_task/README.md

    - Fix parallel runs - currently fails due to issues related to the various threads trying to use the .git files concurently
    - Improve workflow by merging common configuration steps for the various OSs to avoid duplication
    - Rate limit the requests against GitHub to avoid depleting the dedicated quota
+   - Introduce docker containers with pre-build images containing the base image and dependencies to speed up the execution

 ## Running the Tests